False-Shoring: Finally Putting a Name to an All-too-Common Development Practice

 Certain industries need to be particularly cautious about whether their development work is done within the US.
 These are industries where the software’s impact on the health, security, or financial state of its users is significant.
 Such industries include:

-How to Identify False-Shore When Shopping For Software Development Services
+How to Identify False-Shoring When Shopping For Software Development Services

 Image courtesy of Active Logic